Riaz Hussain QC

 Chambers and Partners

-Riaz is an experienced advocate covering Chambers’ core construction specialties.
-He is also experienced in general commercial disputes.
+An experienced advocate covering Chambers’ core construction specialties, Riaz is also experienced in general commercial disputes.

-Riaz has been recommended in construction, professional negligence and international arbitration in both the Legal 500 and in Chambers and Partners, with comments recognising the forensic and impressive quality of his advocacy, the clarity of his advice and his commercial and pragmatic approach.
+He has been recommended in construction, professional negligence and international arbitration in both The Legal 500 and in Chambers and Partners, with comments recognising the forensic and impressive quality of his advocacy, the clarity of his advice and his commercial and pragmatic approach.

 He also acts in a range of general commercial disputes, including investment treaty claims, conflict of laws issues, insurance claims, bonds and guarantees, sale of goods, assignment issues, joint venture agreement and shareholder disputes, business consultancy agreements, enforcement of arbitral awards under the New York Convention, and cases involving allegations of corruption.

 BUILDING AND INFRASTRUCTURE DISPUTES

 Riaz advises on all aspects of the common standard form contacts including the various JCT, ICE, FIDIC and NEC standard forms.
 He has expertise in delay, variation, defects and final account claims.
 Riaz frequently appears as a trial advocate cross examining experts in building disputes.
 Also see the separate adjudication section below.
 Examples of recent work done include: